One-half reflected entropy is not a lower bound for entanglement of purification: Introduction

 The entanglement of purification $E_{p}(A:B)$ of a bipartite quantum system was defined in \cite{Terhal_2002} as follows: Let $\rho_{AB}$ be a bipartite density matrix.
 Consider all purification $\ket{\psi} \in \mathcal{H}_{AA'} \otimes \mathcal{H}_{BB'}$ of $\rho_{AB}$ on four parties: $E_{p}(A:B)$ is the smallest von Neumann entropy of $AA'$ among all such purifications.
 In other words:

-where $S(AA')$ denotes the von Neumann entropy of $\rho_{AA'}$.\footnote{Additional details about this quantity were worked out in \cite{Chen_2012, Bagchi_2015}} Reflected entropy, denoted by $S_R(A:B)$, on the other hand, is defined in \cite{Dutta:2019gen} as the entanglement entropy $S(AA')$ in a preferred 4 party purification of $\rho_{AB}$, namely the GNS state.
-Unlike $E_p(A:B)$, $S_R(A:B)$ is defined through a canonical purification rather than a minimization procedure.
+where $S(AA')$ denotes the von Neumann entropy of $\rho_{AA'}$.\footnote{Additional details about this quantity were worked out in \cite{Chen_2012, Bagchi_2015}} Reflected entropy, denoted by $S_R(A:B)$, on the other hand, is defined in \cite{Dutta:2019gen} as the entanglement entropy $S(AA')$ in a preferred 4-party purification of $\rho_{AB}$ in a doubled Hilbert space.
+The Gelfand–Naimark–Segal (GNS) construction, which provides a way to represent states on a $C^*$ algebras as states on a Hilbert space, defines states that are examples of such purifications \cite{Dutta:2019gen}.
+Unlike $E_p(A:B)$, for a given $\rho_{AB}$, $S_R(A:B)$ is defined through a canonical purification rather than a minimization procedure, making $S_R(A:B)$ computationally much simpler.
 The reflected entropy can be extended to a notion of $q$-R\'enyi reflected entropy by replacing the entanglement entropy $S(AA')$ by $q$-R\'enyi reflected entropy $S^q(AA')$.
 In other words, the reflected $q$-entropy is defined as:

 where $S^{(q)}$ is the $q$-R\'enyi entropy.
 Noticeably, Akers et al.~\cite{Akers:2023obn} proved that that for any bipartite mixed quantum state $\rho_{AB}$ and any integer $q\geq 2$,